Testing

 Senior Call Check

-There are a number of new and first of its kind programs helping Maryland seniors during COVID-19.
+There are a number of new and first-of-its-kind programs helping Maryland seniors during COVID-19.
 These include Senior Call Check and the Caregiver Services Corps (CSC).

 All CSC participants are also signed up for daily, automated calls with the latest COVID-19 information.